Al Fayyum Faiyum, Egypt Travel Guide

 Tipping is customary and expected in restaurants.
 Always wash your hands before eating, especially if you are eating with your hands.

 This famous Egyptian dish has slow-cooked fava beans, seasoned with cumin, olive oil, and lemon.
-It is a staple breakfast food, often with aish baladi.
+It is a fundamental element breakfast food, often with aish baladi.

 Where to Find: All local eateries, street food stalls, and patisseries.

 Made from ground fava beans, these fried patties are crispy outside and soft inside.
-They are often served in aish baladi as a sandwich with salad and tahini.
+They are usually served in aish baladi as a sandwich with salad and tahini.

 Where to Find: Popular street food vendors and local breakfast/lunch spots.